 A complete manual is included in the package.
 It is also separately available here.

-A preliminary version of Traces is described in Piperno, A., Search Space Contraction in Canonical Labeling of Graphs, available at arxiv.org.
+The original design of Traces is in in Piperno, A., Search Space Contraction in Canonical Labeling of Graphs, available at arxiv.org.

-The current algorithms behind nauty and Traces are described in the paper B. D. McKay and A. Piperno, Practical Graph Isomorphism, II, available at arxiv.org.
+The current algorithms behind nauty and Traces are described in the paper of McKay and Piperno cited below.

 How to get it

-If you agree to the restrictions listed below, you may fetch version 2.5 (r4) of nauty as a gzipped tar file (1 MB).
-Traces is fully integrated in the package.
+If you agree to the restrictions listed below, you may fetch version 2_8_9 of nauty, and version 2.2 of Traces, as a gzipped tar file (∼3.4 MB).

-See the file changes24-25.txt for a summary of recent changes.
+See the file changes24-28.txt for a summary of recent changes.

 The package uses the GNU autoconf installation system.
 You are advised to read the file README before compiling anything.